 First time driving in New Zealand?
 Check out our hot tips for a safe and successful self drive experience on our roads.

+Following earthquakes that razed its centre and much of the outlying suburbs, Ōtautahi-Christchurch is well into a billion-dollar makeover.
+In the middle of the Canterbury Plains, bordering the pacific ocean, New Zealand’s newest city is an ideal gateway to exploring the middle of the South.
 Go punting on the Avon River, take a historic tram ride, catch the gondola to the rim of an extinct volcano or do all three!
 See the world's only Cardboard Cathedral and for nature enthusiasts - wander the renowned Christchurch Botanic Gardens, or head to Oxford Terrace in the city to find a great spot to eat or drink.
+Drive an hour in any direction to ski, mountain bike, wine taste, whale-watch, bungy jump or play golf.
+Take the winding Port Hills road to the French settlement of Akaroa & Banks Peninsula and tour the vines in Waipara for an authentic New Zealand wine-tasting experience.

-In the Heathcote Valley, just fifteen minutes from the heart of Christchurch City, ride the Christchurch Gondola for nearly a kilometer to the collapsed rim of an extinct volcano, which exploded six million years ago.
-Take in the spectacular panoramic views of the central city, Lyttelton Harbour, Banks Peninsula, Canterbury Plains, and the distant peaks of the Southern Alps.
+In the Heathcote Valley, just a 20-minute drive from the heart of Christchurch City, ride the Christchurch Gondola for nearly a kilometer to the collapsed rim of an extinct volcano, which exploded six million years ago.
+Take in the spectacular panoramic views of the central city, Lyttleton Harbour, Banks Peninsula, Canterbury Plains, and the distant peaks of the Southern Alps.
 Wander the summit complex, enjoy a coffee or lunch in the cafe, and choose one of many nature walks to explore or visit the Christchurch Discovery Rice, a dramatic reconstruction of the history of the Port Hills and Christchurch.

 Choose to explore the reserve yourself, or for an up-close Kiwi experience, you can take a guided tour.

-Orari Bed and Breakfast offers elegant and inviting accommodation in the heart of Christchurch city.
-This heritage building has all the charm of a grand Victorian home, but with modern comforts providing for an enjoyable stay.The drive north from Christchurch to Kaikoura takes you through the rolling hills of North Canterbury's major wine region, the Waipara Valley.
+The drive north from Christchurch to Kaikoura takes you through the rolling hills of North Canterbury's major wine region, the Waipara Valley.
 Allow time for a detour and visit Hanmer Springs for a dip in the mineral hot pools.
 Continue on and cross the Hawkswood Range before descending to the spectacular Kaikoura coastline - where the road hugs the ocean for the last leg of the drive.

-Kaikoura is a breathtaking seaside town teeming with marine life and natural beauty.
+Kaikōura is a breathtaking seaside town teeming with marine life and natural beauty.
 As you wander through this coastal paradise, you'll be enveloped by the fresh sea breeze and the sounds of the ocean.
 Begin your adventure by observing the lively fur seal colony at the tip of the peninsula.
 For an unforgettable experience, board a boat to go whale watching and marvel at the majestic whales that call these waters home year-round.
 If you're feeling adventurous, take the plunge and swim with the playful dusky dolphins in their natural habitat.
-For bird enthusiasts, Kaikoura offers the chance to get up close with the native albatross, an awe-inspiring sight.
+For bird enthusiasts, Kaikōura offers the chance to get up close with the native albatross, an awe-inspiring sight.
 The town is rich with attractions, walking tracks, and activities for every visitor.
-A walk around the Kaikoura Peninsula is a must, where you can explore tide pools teeming with marine life, observe sea creatures basking on the rocks, and watch seabirds soaring above.
+A walk around the Kaikōura Peninsula is a must, where you can explore tide pools teeming with marine life, observe sea creatures basking on the rocks, and watch seabirds soaring above.
 Be sure to keep a respectful distance from the sleeping sea lions you might encounter along the way.
 Ohau Point is another highlight, where you can watch fur seals frolic in their natural environment.
-To delve into Kaikoura's fascinating history, visit Fyffe House.
+To delve into Kaikōura's fascinating history, visit Fyffe House.
 This historic whaler's cottage offers a glimpse into the town's whaling past and its evolution over the years.
-No trip to Kaikoura is complete without sampling the local seafood.
-Renowned for having some of the best fish and chips in the country, Kaikoura's eateries serve fresh catches straight from the morning's haul, ensuring a delicious and authentic dining experience.
+No trip to Kaikōura is complete without sampling the local seafood.
+Renowned for having some of the best fish and chips in the country, Kaikōura's eateries serve fresh catches straight from the morning's haul, ensuring a delicious and authentic dining experience.
 If you need a break from the action, unwind at Lavendyl Lavender Farm.
 Stroll through the fragrant lavender fields, relax in the serene atmosphere, and browse the gift shop for a variety of lavender products.
-Kaikoura seamlessly blends adventure, history, and relaxation, making it a perfect destination for travellers seeking a unique and enriching experience.
+Kaikōura seamlessly blends adventure, history, and relaxation, making it a perfect destination for travellers seeking a unique and enriching experience.

-Experience New Zealand's only marine based whale watching company.
-Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
-You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
-Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
-Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.
+Experience New Zealand's only marine-based whale-watching company.
+Whale Watch Kaikōura offers a once-in-a-lifetime, up-close encounter with the giant Sperm Whale.
+You are also likely to encounter New Zealand fur seals, dolphins, and albatross.
+Depending on the season you may also see Pilot, Blue, and Southern Right whales as well as migrating humpbacks.
+Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally makes an appearance.

-Experience a magical swimming encounter with dusky dolphins off the coast Kaikoura.
+Experience a magical swimming encounter with dusky dolphins off the coast of Kaikoura.
 You’ll be taken out in the catamaran and have the chance to swim in the water with these wild mammals in a completely natural environment.
 The dusky dolphin inhabits the waters around Kaikoura for most of the year - making it one of the only places in the world where dolphins can be encountered every day.
 It is important you read and understand the risks associated with this activity.
 For more information please see here.

-Bendamere House B&B has quality ensuite rooms, detached from the main house adding to the privacy and comfort, with superb views overlooking the Pacific Ocean and Seaward Kaikoura mountain range.Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
+Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
 One of the best seal watching locations is Ohau Point (25km north of Kaikoura), where you can observe the adults on the shoreline and the pups frolicking in the waterfall, just a short walk from the road (signposted).
 As you drive you will have turquoise waters of the South Pacific Ocean to your east and to the west the towering Kaikoura Ranges.
 Crossing the dry hills of the Marlborough ranges you head towards Marlborough, New Zealand's largest wine producing region.
 Blenheim sits right at the heart of Marlborough and is ideally located to enjoy an afternoon sampling the local produce.
 A great way to do this is to take a guided wine tour with Sounds Connection Wine Tours.

 An afternoon among the vines!
 Be immersed in the Marlborough wine country with the Sounds Connection half day wine tour.
-You'll be collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
-You'll also hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.
-A lunch stop is not included in this tour so we do advise you have something to eat prior to this activity.
+Get collected from your accommodation and taken through three or four hand-picked wineries to taste the award-winning produce this region is known for.
+Hear about the history of winemaking in Marlborough as well as learning the unique processes each winery goes through.

 A short drive north from Blenheim to you reach Havelock.
 The small port town of Havelock has a great variety of cafes and restaurants to choose from so plan your journey to arrive in time for lunch.
 Crossing the Bryant Range you arrive onto Tasman Bay and the city of Nelson.

-Abel Tasman National Park, known for its coastal hiking track has an abundance of golden beaches, inlets and private lagoons.
-The park has a mild climate and is a special place to visit at any time of the year.
+Experience the golden beauty of Abel Tasman National Park, a coastal paradise renowned for its spectacular hiking track, pristine golden beaches, secluded inlets, and private lagoons.
+With its mild climate and stunning natural environment, it's a cherished destination for New Zealanders nationwide.
 Why not enjoy a scenic cruise through the Sounds or take a kayaking tour around its many sheltered bays?
-Relax to the melodious birdsong and get up close to some of the parks many animal residents, including native bats, geckos, birds and marine mammals fur seals and dolphins.
+Relax to the melodious birdsong and get up close to some of the park's many animal residents, including native bats, geckos, birds, marine mammals, fur seals, and dolphins.

 It is important you read and understand the risks associated with this activity.
 For more information see here.

-The Waters is an oasis of luxury that has few peers in the Nelson Region.
-3 purpose built luxury suites at The Waters have been designed to offer a unique accommodation experience.
-Just metres from the shores of Kina Beach, in the centre of spectacular Tasman bay, with cantilevered decks that extend over the pond, The Waters is a stunning location.Leaving Nelson City you will pass through the suburb of Richmond.
-Moving on you will pass through the Nelson Lakes and Kahurangi National Park region.
-Trees, rivers and valleys accompany you now as you head towards the town of Murchison.
+Leaving Nelson City you will pass through the suburb of Richmond.
+Moving on, you will pass through the Nelson Lakes and Kahurangi National Park region.
+Trees, rivers, and valleys accompany you now as you head towards the town of Murchison.
 Murchison is a quiet place and a great lunch stop.
-Underneath its sleepy farming facade is an adventurers paradise with white water rafting, jet boating, gold panning, kayaking, 4WD trips and excellent trout fishing.
-Heading South you will drive along the Buller Gorge, enjoy some wonderful scenery as you follow this magnificent river.
-Further along the river from the west coast turn off one of the must stop places is Whites Creek and New Zealand's longest swing bridge.
-Crossing the river you get magnificent views of the gorge and once on the other side there are short bush walks, jet boat rides and some of the historic gold mining remnants.
-Continuing on your journey the first major town (by this regions standard) is Inangahua and a small museum tells of the earthquake that hit the region in 1968 leaving 70% of the buildings damaged or inhabitable.
-Heading south a worthwhile divert is to Cape Foulwind just south of Westport.
+Underneath its sleepy farming facade is an adventurer's paradise with white water rafting, jet boating, gold panning, kayaking, 4WD trips, and excellent trout fishing.
+Heading south, you will drive along the Buller Gorge, enjoying some wonderful scenery as you follow this magnificent river.
+Further along the river from the west coast turn off, one of the must-visit places is Whites Creek and New Zealand's longest swing bridge.
+Crossing the river, you get magnificent views of the gorge, and once on the other side, there are short bush walks, jet boat rides, and some of the historic gold mining remnants.
+Continuing on your journey, the first major town (by this region's standard) is Inangahua, and a small museum tells of the earthquake that hit the region in 1968, leaving 70% of the buildings damaged or inhabitable.
+Heading south, a worthwhile divert is to Cape Foulwind just south of Westport.
 Home to a seal colony and the short walk provides some spectacular scenery.
-Continuing south on the road to Punakaiki you will pass through Paparoa National Park.
-On arrival to Punakaiki you may want to visit Pancake rocks.
+Continuing south on the road to Punakaiki, you will pass through Paparoa National Park.
+On arrival at Punakaiki you may want to visit Pancake rocks.
 Pancake rocks are open to the public free of charge all year round.
 These are awesome natural blow holes and rock formations, the name says it all.
-The west coast is very rugged, mountains meet sea and the coast is covered with beautiful fauna and flora including nikau palms.
+The west coast is very rugged, mountains meet the sea, and the coast is covered with beautiful fauna and flora including nikau palms.

-Your accommodation: Scenic Hotel Punakaiki
+Your accommodation: Punakaiki Treehouse

 The drive South on State Highway 6 takes you through many West Coast towns.
 The first is Greymouth, the commercial centre for the West Coast.
 Just south of the town is Shantytown a replica gold rush town with lots of great displays from yesteryear.

 The next town is Hokitika and this is a great place to explore the craft and gift stores.
 The Jade or Greenstone on offer in Hokitika is probably some of the best you will see in the country.
-The Hokitika Gorge, off the beaten track and inland a little is a spectacular detour.
+The Hokitika Gorge, off the beaten track and inland a little is a spectacular 50 minute detour.
 Turquoise waters flowing through a narrow gorge.
 A great short walk will deliver you to this piece of paradise.

 Ross is the site of an old gold mining town and some of the old buildings and workings remain.
 In fact Ross is still home to one of the few working gold mines left in New Zealand and the local information centre offers you the chance to pan for gold.